 Note the generalizations in all this “advise”...

-This flawed “advise” is often reinforced by many manufacturers and retailers of substantially down and down/feather mix bed pillows who include words such as “machine wash” or “wet clean” in their product literature and/or on the care labels attached to their pillows.
+This flawed “advise” is often reinforced by many manufacturers and retailers of down and down/feather mix bed pillows who include words such as “machine wash” on their websites and/or on the care labels attached to their pillows.

-On the other hand, for those of you who are seeking results that far exceed “just fine”, our aim is to provide you with the information necessary to make your own informed decision based on existing scientific research.
+On the other hand, for those who might be interested in results that far exceed “just fine”, our aim is to provide you with the information necessary to make your own informed decision.

-Let's start with our caution that you should not wash or wet clean your substantially down and down/feather mix bed pillows in water – either at home or at a dry cleaning facility.
+Let's start with the reasons why you should not wash or wet clean your down and down/feather mix bed pillows in water – either at home or at a dry cleaning facility.

 And it makes no difference whether you or your dry cleaner uses a front load home washer, a top load home washer or a large industrial/commercial washer.

-The exterior shells of your substantially down and down/feather mix pillows might be yellow, dingy and stained because of the accumulation of perspiration, saliva, blood, hair oil, creams and lotions.
+The exterior shells (aka tickings or casings) of your down and down/feather mix pillows might be yellow, dingy and stained because of the accumulation of perspiration, saliva, blood, hair oil, creams and lotions.

-You might believe that you can restore the exterior pillow shells of your bed pillows to their original, pristine white and remove all their odors by merely washing the entire pillow.
+You might believe that you can restore the exterior pillow shells of your bed pillows to their original, pristine whiteness or brightness and remove all their odors by merely washing the entire pillow.

-The problem is that the likelihood that you can restore your yellow, dingy, stained and odorous exterior pillow shells to their original, pristine white by washing the entire pillow is close to zero.
+The problem is that the likelihood that you can restore your yellow, dingy, stained and odorous exterior pillow shells to their original pristine whiteness or brightness by washing the entire pillow is close to zero.

 Why do we say that?

-Because WHITE KNIGHT pillowCARE is a division of RAVE FabriCARE, nationally recognized as one of the nations’s premier dry cleaners.
+Because WHITE KNIGHT pillowCARE is the bed pillow cleaning and refurbishment division of RAVE FabriCARE, nationally recognized as one of the nation’s premier dry cleaners by non-compensated, independent, authoritative third parties.

-If RAVE FabriCARE cannot safely, consistently and completely restore the “average” yellowed, dingy and stained pillow shell to it’s original, pristine white – after the fill has been removed – how will you do so at home – with the fill still inside the pillow – using products sitting on the shelf in your laundry room?
+If RAVE FabriCARE cannot safely, consistently and completely restore the “average” yellowed, dingy and stained pillow shell to it’s original, pristine whiteness or brightness – after the fill has been removed – how can you do so at home – with the fill still inside the pillow?

-Aside: If you decide to wash your substantially down and down/feather mix bed pillows at home, we'd recommend that you not use sodium hypochlorite (aka bleach) or sodium percarbonate (a key ingredient in products such as Oxyclean) to "whiten" the outer shells (aka tickings or casings).
+Bt the way, if you ultimately decide to wash your down and down/feather mix bed pillows at home, we'd recommend that you never use sodium hypochlorite (aka bleach) or sodium percarbonate (a key ingredient in products such as Oxyclean) to "whiten" the exterior shells.

-There’s no surer way to destroy the long term resiliency of the down fill or down/feather mix fill inside your bed pillows – the most valuable part of any substantially down and down/feather mix bed pillow.
+Because there’s no surer way to destroy the long term resiliency of the down inside your down or down/feather bed pillows – the most valuable part of any down and down/feather mix bed pillow.

-Whenever a columnist, blogger or Helpful Heloise on the internet recommends that you should wash your substantially down and down/feather mix bed pillows, they often include comments such as:
+Whenever a columnist, blogger or internet Helpful Heloise recommends that you should wash your down and down/feather mix bed pillows, they often include comments such as:

 But it’s quite another thing to believe that washing the entire pillow will:

-Before you conclude that washing the entire pillow will accomplish all – or even just one – of these objectives, you might want to consider this:
+Before you conclude that washing the entire pillow will accomplish any of your objectives, you might want to consider this:

 US Department of Agriculture (USDA) regulations require that down and/or feathers imported into the USA by pillow manufacturers must be either partially washed or fully washed outside the USA.